MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/SpendType.md

 ms.author: leeclontz
 ---

-# Spend type in Cloud for Sustainability carbon data model(SpendType)
+# Spend type in Microsoft for Sustainability carbon data model(SpendType)

 Entity that represents a spend type, as defined in the reporting company.
 Used for classifying purchases.